Szymon-Levy/Selestine/README.md

 - User registration.
 - Logging into personal account.
+- User account settings.
+- Profile pages with basic user info.

 **2. Blog**

 - Overviewing newest, most popular and featured articles.
+- Displaying articles grid with pagination.
-- Displaying articles by their category.
+- Displaying articles by category.
+- Search for articles by keywords in titles.
-- Search for articles by title keywords.
+- Search for articles by keywords in titles.
+- Commenting articles and comment management (edit, like, delete).

 **3. Admin Panel**